1984not-GmbH/molch/README.md

 $ cmake ..    #run cmake (only required once)
 $ make        #finally compile the software
 ```
+or run the script `run-build.sh` from the projects root directory.

 Run the tests (you need to have valgrind installed):
 ```